The 4 Pillars of High-Performing Executive Teams

 In a situation like this, I’ll first work with the leader to get them out of shock by making space on their calendar and having them define their Authentic Leadership Model.
 Then, we work to get the team out of shock.
 I use a high-performance team model that I developed in my time as an elite rugby coach and then tailored to business leaders.
 These four elements set high-performing teams apart:

-1. Strategy
+Strategy

 High-performing teams are aligned on a common strategy.
 More broadly, they have a well-defined purpose.
 They know WHY the team exists and what they’re trying to achieve.
 I often see that on executive teams, everyone knows their own functional strategy, but there is not a coherent team strategy that all members align to.

-This brings us to the next key element of high-performance teams: team members know what their individual roles and responsibilities are.
+This brings us to the next key element of high-performance teams: structure.
+Specifically, team members know what their individual roles and responsibilities are.
 This is one of the most critical pieces.
 In many executive teams, there are job descriptions, but not role definitions.

 Ambiguous role definition leads to conflict.
 No one is quite sure who has decision rights.
 This lack of clarity turns decision-making into a political fight between team members.
 When the decision-making right is clear, the person who “owns” that role becomes much more open to discussing it and getting feedback from others.
 Clarity is key.

-3. Structures and Processes
+3. Systems and Processes

 This element is linked directly to getting teams out of leadership shock by assessing how they work together.
 What is the cadence of team meetings?
 What is the purpose of each of those meetings?
 How does the team leverage technology to communicate?
 How does the team deal with disagreements?
 How do they hold each other accountable?

-Too often, team structures and processes are not set intentionally.
+Too often, team systems and processes are not set intentionally.
 The meetings exist, but no one is quite sure why.
 This lack of intention not only fills up team members’ valuable time, but creates problems and inefficiencies.
 From meetings to vision, intentional processes are key.

 4. Culture